 Vegan and Gluten-Free Mince Pie FAQs

 Well for a start, it’s quite hard to find vegan AND gluten-free mince pies!
 (It’s easy to find gluten free OR vegan but not both together).
-But, more importantly, the taste of homemade mince pies is splendiferous in comparison to shop-bought mince pies!
-They’re also really not very difficult to make and you feel all Christmassy when you’re making them, and these homemade mince pies have far less sugar than shop-bought ones as well as less preservatives and additives.
+But, more importantly, the taste of homemade mince pies is amazing in comparison to shop-bought mince pies!
+They’re also not difficult to make and you feel all Christmassy when you’re making them, and these homemade mince pies have far less sugar than shop-bought ones as well as less preservatives and additives.
 So, you see, there are SO MANY reasons to make your own!

 Now normally you can keep mincemeat in sterilized jars for ages (literally years!) without it spoiling.
 However, this version contains less sugar and doesn’t have any alcohol to preserve it so I wouldn’t risk keeping it in a jar out of the fridge.